 I thought I had a sense of fashion until I moved to New York City which was almost 17 years ago.
 I remember walking the streets of the East Village when I attended N.Y.U. admiring everyone and thinking if I could only look that funky, stylish and cool.
+Even seeing some of the guys with a leather wallet or even staple jewellery pieces made me think about how cool everyone was in New York.
+I then started to realise that even accessories can make such a difference to anyone’s outfit.
 Even with my motorcycle boots that I saved up for, I still looked Melissa from Missouri.

 Fast forward to my years as a news career woman and I could definitely rock a good suit and heels but I was always minus that fashion flair that so many women have.
 That easy breezy “oh I just threw this ensemble on” was something I never could seem to manage.
 I always felt that I looked like I was trying too hard or that the scarf I threw on looked as if it was choking me instead of draping effortlessly around my neck.

 Then came motherhood times three.
 I always embraced the new styles whether it was the pashmina, or the wrap dress or the skinny jean and even the poncho.
 I always made the purchase but again it never felt fabulous on.
 I felt current and relevant but never stylish, that is until now.

 When we landed our TV show with NBC and learned the fashion possibilities I suddenly understood what fashion was all about.
 It was about taking risks.
 I was now wearing new colors or adding belts and chunky jewelry, things I rarely ever did.
 I also learned quickly what styles and cuts and designs are best for my body and coloring.